 Learning how to engage with your audience with conversation is a crucial skill that can significantly improve your reader engagement.

-Though it is important to use persuasive and exciting language, it is equally important to not exaggerate to the point of deception.
+Though it's important to use persuasive and exciting language, it's equally important to not exaggerate to the point of deception.

 Your copy should be rooted in truth above all else.